Siobhon, mother to brave 22-month-old Arla who lives with Dravet Syndrom.

 Arla’s seizure lasted 55 minutes and, when we reached the hospital, she was rushed into resus at The Royal Alex Children's Hospital in Brighton.
 I counted 18 people in the room ranging from nurses, doctors and anesthetists’ at one point helping her.
 She had to be intubated to stop the seizure.
 The staff at the RACH are incredible, kind, supportive and caring.

 Arla's seizures continue to develop, with over 22 seizures recorded in 2016 and 27 seizures in 2017 so far.
 They have been shorter but are still petrifying.
 I want to remain positive about her condition and support our daughter.
-I use the Young Epilepsy App to track seizures and appointments.
 I definitely feel, as Arla gets older, she will want to be able to talk to children with this condition and this charity will be a massive support system.